mercadopago/devsite-docs/guides/localization/credentials.en.md

 * Check the **checks** of the 3 statements;
 * Click "Submit".

 Ready!
-You will be redirected to the credentials home page, and your Transparent Checkout set up in your online store will be able to transact.
+You will be redirected to the credentials home page, and your API integration set up in your online store will be able to transact.